 We have been writing about toenail fungus for over 30 years.
 That’s because fungal infections of the nails are both common and hard to treat.
 They require patience and persistence.
 Home remedies are inexpensive and sometimes work as well or better than prescription treatments.
 And sometimes a “fungal” infection may actually be a bacterial infection or both bacterial and fungal.
-A reader shares success with the Neosporin cure!
+Readers share their success with the Neosporin cure!

 Q. Can you recommend a good cure for toenail fungus?
 I have tried various over-the-counter remedies without success.

-After three decades you might think we would get bored with this common question.
+A. After three decades, this common question might be boring.
 Au contraire!
-Even after all this time we get surprised by the extraordinary variety of treatments people try to get rid of nail fungus.
+Even after all this time, the extraordinary variety of treatments people try to get rid of nail fungus continues to amaze us.

 Here is a link to our post: How to Cure Toenail Fungus